chrisferreyra13/yinzen/README.md

-# Yinsen
+# Yinzen

-Yinsen is an open-source Python backend that automatize your data analysis workflow.
-The idea is not to invent the wheel, but to at least make a car to go faster from A to B. :stuck_out_tongue_winking_eye:
+Yinzen is an open-source Python package/cli that automatize your data analysis workflow.
+The idea is not to invent the wheel, but to at least make a car to go faster from A to B. :sweat_smile:

 It is built on the shoulders of giants like Numpy, Scipy, scikit-learn, MNE-python, etc.